A person working as Animator in Slovenia typically earns around 1,300 EUR per month. Salaries range from 600 EUR (lowest) to 2,070 EUR (highest).

 This is the average monthly salary including housing, transport, and other benefits.
 Animator salaries vary drastically based on experience, skills, gender, or location.
 Below you will find a detailed breakdown based on many different criteria.

-Animator salaries in Slovenia range from 600 EUR per month (minimum salary) to 2,070 EUR per month (maximum salary).
+Animator salaries in Slovenia range from 600 EUR per month (starting salary) to 2,070 EUR per month (maximum salary).
+This is not the minimum wage as per the law, only the lowest reported number in the salary survey that had thousands of participants and professionals from all over the country.

 |0 - 2 Years|